marimplatform/marimplatform.github.io/docs/manual.md

 #### Introduction
 {: .mt-5}
 Welcome to the Marim manual!
-Before reading it, we recommend you follow the [tutorial](tutorial.html) to have an overview of how Marim works.
+Before reading it, we strongly recommend you follow the [tutorial](tutorial.html) to have an overview of how Marim works.

 #### Data sources
 {: .mt-5}